Tomiko Brown-Nagin: Career

-Brown-Nagin clerked for Robert L. Carter of the U.S. District Court, Southern District of New York, and for Jane Roth of the U.S. Court of Appeals for the Third Circuit.
+Brown-Nagin clerked for Robert L. Carter of the United States District Court for the Southern District of New York, and for Jane Richards Roth of the United States Court of Appeals for the Third Circuit.
 She began her career as a lawyer in private practice at Paul, Weiss, Rifkind, Wharton & Garrison in New York, and then held the Charles Hamilton Houston Fellowship at Harvard Law School and a Golieb legal history fellowship at New York University.
-Brown-Nagin was the T. Munford Boyd Professor of Law and Justice Thurgood Marshall Distinguished Professor of Law at the University of Virginia Law School.
+Brown-Nagin was the T. Munford Boyd Professor of Law and Justice Thurgood Marshall Distinguished Professor of Law at the University of Virginia Law School before joining the Harvard faculty.

+Brown-Nagin was appointed faculty director of Harvard Law School's Charles Hamilton Houston Institute in 2017 and served as co-director of the Law and History Program at Harvard Law School from 2013 to 2018.

-In 2018, Brown-Nagin assumed the role as dean of Harvard Radcliffe Institute, one of the world’s leading centers for interdisciplinary research across the humanities, sciences, social sciences, arts, and professions.
+In 2018, Brown-Nagin assumed the role as dean of Harvard Radcliffe Institute.
 She is also the Daniel P.S.
+Paul Professor of Constitutional Law at Harvard Law School and a professor of history at Harvard University where she teaches courses on American legal history, constitutional law, education law and policy, and the U.S. Supreme Court and social reform.

+As chair, Brown-Nagin led the Harvard Presidential Committee on Harvard & the Legacy of Slavery from 2019 to 2022.
+She served as coauthor of the report that “detail[ed] the University's direct, financial, and intellectual ties to slavery”.
+The publication of the report attracted media attention, including in the New York Review of Books and in the Washington Post.

-Paul Professor of Constitutional Law at Harvard Law School and a professor of history at Harvard University.
-She has written about constitutional law and alleged inequality and has called on selective institutions of higher education to admit and financially support greater numbers of students who are the first in their families to attend college.
+Brown-Nagin has written and publicly spoken about constitutional law, legal history and the American civil rights movement, publishing books and articles for scholarly and popular audiences.
+In one article from 2014, she called on selective institutions of higher education to admit and financially support greater numbers of students who are the first in their families to attend college, an approach that she argued would attract needy students from all racial backgrounds.